Open Today &ndashp; 10:00AM - 4:30PM

 TJ Documented Plant Yes

-Jefferson first planted this desirable cherry in 1778.
+Jefferson first had this desirable cherry planted at Monticello in 1778.
 In 1782 he sent May Dukes along with Carnations, Black Hearts, White Hearts, and Kentish Cherries to his Bedford County estate, Poplar Forest.
 In 1845, A.J.
 Downing said the "invaluable May Duke is one of the most popular sorts in all countries."
 This sour cherry is good for cooking in pies, jams, and preserves.

 Visit Monticello’s Online Shop to check for seeds or plants of 'May Duke' Cherry.